DAVIN JONES IS THE MAN ON THE MAT

 - Practitioners not having a fixed point of focus.

-- Practice active range of motion (ROM) through the spine, hips and shoulders.
+- Practice active range of motion (ROM) through the shoulders and hips.

-- Play a game of pull and push.
-In the bind, kick the foot into the hand, and with equal effort pull back against the foot.
+- Play a game of pull and push between the top arm and the holding of the foot.